bnomei/kirby3-htmlhead/readme.md

 - [webfontloader](https://github.com/typekit/webfontloader) to load and track webfonts
 - [loadjs](https://github.com/muicss/loadjs) to load js and css
 - [a11y.css](http://ffoodd.github.io/a11y.css/) when config `debug => true`
+- Unregistered Snippet examples for google-analytics and google-tag-manager.
+You need to copy them to your `/site/snippets` folder.

 ## Usage